dandalpiaz/markdown-pages.js/README.md

 ## Deployment

-The library can be used anywhere that web files are hosted - a traditional server, an object storage bucket like AWS s3, etc. Part of the aim of this project was to avoid the dependency of a static site generator, but [GitHub Pages](https://docs.github.com/en/pages/quickstart) remains a convenient option to host files.
+The library can be used anywhere that web files are hosted - a traditional server, an object storage bucket like AWS s3, etc. Part of the aim of this project was to avoid the dependency of a static site generator, but [GitHub Pages](https://docs.github.com/en/pages/quickstart) remains a convenient option to host static files.
+[Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-anything/) also offers no-cost static file hosting.

 ## User Styles & Scripts